List of PTP implementations

-Precision Time Protocol (PTP) is a widely adopted protocol for delivery of precise time over a computer network.
+Precision Time Protocol (PTP) is a protocol for delivery of precise time over a computer network.
 A complete PTP system includes PTP functionality in network equipment and hosts.
 PTP may be implemented in hardware, software or a combination of both.

-PTP is implemented in end systems and in PTP-aware networking hardware.
 PTP implementations may have the ability to serve as a source of time for the network, a grandmaster, or operate as a slave and receive time and synchronize to the grandmaster.
-Some implementations are able to operate as either master or slave.
+This page contains a list of PTP implementations.